hemanth/cds/README.md

 * Supported data types: Credit cards and Android pay; Shipping address, options, phone, email, payer name.
 * All the data points are stored and returned from the browser.

+## Debugging The Web.
+> Learn the state of the art in debugging using Chrome DevTools - all you need to know to expand your toolbox.

+* Debugging like a boss: Making it clear on why there was an issue right on the devtools.
+In Chrome55+ the screen orientation will not affect the content much.
+* ES6 + DevTools.
+* Text editor like REPL in DevTools.
+* Better autocompletion on Objects.
+* Substrings completions are better.
+* Snippets....
+* Place multiple inline break points in async or any line of code.
+* Auto picks up the workspace mapping on drap and drop. (*Source maps)
+* CSS coverage.
+Unuse CSS.
+* NodeJS main context debugging in the same devTools.
+* Application tab > manifest, clear storage, servicework et.al.
+* Audting PWA: Audit2.0 uses the power of Lighthouse.